Written by ASAP’s expert immigration lawyers · Updated

 On October 3, 2025, the Asylum Seeker Advocacy Project (ASAP), asked a federal judge to stop U.S. Citizenship and Immigration Services (USCIS) and the Executive Office of Immigration Review (EOIR) from dismissing or denying asylum applications based on a new requirement – an annual asylum fee.
 The lawsuit, ASAP v.
 USCIS, was filed in the District of Maryland.

-In July 2025, a new law created a $100 annual asylum fee.
+In July 2025, a new law created an annual asylum fee.
 In late September 2025, thousands of ASAP members began to express concern and confusion about the new fee.
 Much of their confusion arose from the fact that the government chose to apply the law retroactively – and without even making it possible for many asylum seekers to pay.
 Many members worried that their asylum cases could be thrown out due to the government’s chaotic process.

 ASAP filed this lawsuit in response to ASAP members’ concerns.